qdii/sprachtandem-bot/README.md

 practice, this means you need to send the message `/schedule` to the bot you registered before it can post updates in the group.

+To abide by the message rate-limiting imposed by Telegram, a message queue is used.
+Newly-found users are added to the queue, which is emptied as fast as the rate-limit allows.

 ## Persistence

 A list of users already seen are stored in `sprachtandem.db` in the working